Tourism Economic Impacts

 In addition to being Florida’s No. 1 industry, tourism is a pillar of economic growth in Alachua County.
 In 2022, visitors staying in paid accommodations generated over $789 million in economic impact.

-- 2.1 million visitors stayed overnight
+- 1.4 million visitors stayed overnight in paid accommodations

 Bed Tax Collections and Impact

 The Tourist Development Tax (TDT), or bed tax, strengthens our local economy by supporting Alachua County’s tourism industry.
-Anyone who offers accommodations for short term rental (six months or less) is required to collect and remit Tourist Development Tax, which is 5% of total taxable rental receipts.
+Anyone who offers accommodations for short-term rental (six months or less) is required to collect and remit Tourist Development Tax, which is 5% of total taxable rental receipts.
 TDT is an add-on tax and is collected at the time accommodation charges are collected.

 Visitors often ask, “what’s good to do around here?” during their stay.
 We never run out of exciting ways to answer that question.
-In fact, Alachua County leverages the bed tax to market and promote our destination by supporting “what’s good” — our nature, culture, arts, and sports organizations.
+In fact, Alachua County leverages the bed tax to market and promote our destination by supporting “What’s Good” — our nature, culture, arts, and sports organizations.
 In turn, this creates exceptional venues, programs and recreational opportunities for visitors and residents alike.

 What’s Good.
 Investing In Our Community

-With the restaurant scene gaining national attention and new pints on tap at our local breweries, dozens of annual festivals and events, and the friendliest people in Florida, there is always more to explore right here at home.
+With the restaurant scene gaining national attention and new pints on tap at local breweries, dozens of annual festivals and events, and the friendliest people in Florida, there is always more to explore right here at home.

 For more information, please email email@example.com or call 352-374-5260.